genesiscommunitysuccess/docs/docs/platform-reference/data-model/define.md

 }
 ```

 The functionality provided in the previous examples should satisfy most use cases.
-It also has the advantage of providing a type safe calculation which will guarantee no type errors between different field types, including nullability checks for nullable fields.
+It also has the advantage of providing a type-safe calculation, which guarantees no type errors between different field types, including nullability checks for nullable fields.

-However, we still offer full flexibility (at the expense of less type safety and easy of use) by using the following approach:
+However, we still offer full flexibility (at the expense of less type-safety and easy of use) by using the following approach:

 ```kotlin
     derivedField("TIMES_TWO_COUNTER_PLUS_VERSION"){